-(a) Community Renewal and Revitalization Projects: Mixed use and/or mixed-income projects in neighborhoods as part of a coordinated community redevelopment plan that involve the use or adaptive reuse of existing underutilized buildings; infill new construction; and/or the demolition and replacement of buildings having a blighting impact on a community, and for which rehabilitation is impracticable.

-(b) Integrated Supportive Housing Projects: Projects that provide permanent supportive housing to a variety of special needs populations in integrated housing settings.

-(c) Public Housing Restructuring Projects: Projects that address the needs of public housing units outside the City of New York and assist Public Housing Authorities in completing their restructuring plans with a priority for projects participating in HUD's Rental Assistance Demonstration Program (RAD1).
+- (a) Community Renewal and Revitalization Projects: Mixed use and/or mixed-income projects in neighborhoods as part of a coordinated community redevelopment plan that involve the use or adaptive reuse of existing underutilized buildings; infill new construction; and/or the demolition and replacement of buildings having a blighting impact on a community, and for which rehabilitation is impracticable. - (b) Integrated Supportive Housing Projects: Projects that provide permanent supportive housing to a variety of special needs populations in integrated housing settings. - (c) Public Housing Restructuring Projects: Projects that address the needs of public housing units outside the City of New York and assist Public Housing Authorities in completing their restructuring plans with a priority for projects participating in HUD's Rental Assistance Demonstration Program (RAD1). - i.
+Describe the grantee's required priority for funding based on the extent to which the application makes use of non-federal funding sources.
+If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".